ART/INFERTILITY SIG GRANT AWARD

 Back to top

 PSYCHIATRIC SIG GRANT AWARD

-The Psychiatric Disorders Special Interest Group has opened the call for proposals for the 2021 Student Grant Award.
 This award supports research projects with themes relevant to psychiatric genetic counseling, and is available to current genetic counseling students enrolled in an accredited training program.
-The deadline to apply for this award is Friday July 30, at 11:59 pm EST.
+The 2022 deadline to apply for the award is Friday, July 29, 2022 at 11:59pm EST.